kaseyhagi/template/essays/ui_frameworks.md

       </div>
       <img src="/images/arduino_before.JPG">
     </div>
     <p>The before photo is modified a little to include the footer at the bottom of the page.
-There are some minor differences in my version compared to the original but it's pretty close. </p>
+There are some minor differences in my version compared to the original but it's pretty close.
+Doing this exercise could also give you some neat design ideas for creating sites of your own. </p>
     <div class="ui fluid image">
       <div class="ui red right ribbon label">
         After